Home Assistant Integration

 - Select the desired device

-Once Home Assistant Support is active, the following entities are automatically displayed in the dashboard:
+Once Home Assistant Support is active, the following entities appear depending on the device type:

 Sensors